List of Star Trek games: Starship simulator games

 David H. Ahl played such games in the late 1960s at Carnegie Mellon University and the University of California, Berkeley.
 He stated that they were much less sophisticated than Mike Mayfield's Star Trek text game, which originated as a BASIC program on an SDS Sigma 7 mainframe system in 1971 and ported to many different systems.
 Ahl published source code for this game in his best selling BASIC Computer Games, and variants of the game spread widely to personal computer systems.

 Decwar in 1978 was also a groundbreaking game.
-Another is Super Star Trek, an early text-based, DOS-based game.
+Another is Super Star Trek, an early text-based, MS-DOS-based game.
 This game created an impressive starship experience using only text-based commands and graphics.
 The game Begin is considered notable for having a convincing model of game dynamics, as it has very few random elements, and is highly mathematical.
 In 1986, the game Multi-Trek (MTrek) was brought online at the University of California, Santa Cruz.
 Written in C for a PDP mainframe, and also available via dialup and later TELNET, MTrek was arguably the first ever game to combine a persistent world, online multiplayer environment with a real-time, true 3-dimensional game engine and versions of the game still have an active player base.

 Netrek was released in 1988, and was probably the first game to use both the TCP and UDP protocols, the first Internet-aware team game, the first Internet game to use metaservers to locate open game servers, and the first to have persistent user information.
-Netrek should not be confused with NET TREK, a 1984 Macintosh game unofficially based on Star Trek.

 In later years, fewer games were produced within this genre, and more games were produced in the adventure games genre.
 The first new recent game was Starfleet Academy, which incorporated many Star Trek elements, but was criticized for depicting starship operation as more akin to fighter planes than capital ships.
 A sequel, Klingon Academy, was actually quite different, and was one of the first games to depict starship operation with an appropriate amount of complexity.